jha123105/safetypro-Manual/README.md

 2. Search for product
 3. Click product from results
 4. Enter quantity
-5. Select reason (Sold, Used, Damaged, Expired, Other)
+5. Select reason:
+   - Sold
+   - Used
+   - Damaged
+   - Expired
+   - Other
 6. Click **Remove Stock**
 7. Confirm in modal